VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

             condition="(tag1 = 1 or tag1 = 2) and not (tag2 < '' and tag2 > '') and tag3 and tag4 REGEXP '^a.*b$'"

-    6. **skip** - number of groups to skip. this parameter along with count can be used for paginating results
+    6. **skip** - number of topics to skip. this parameter along with count can be used for paginating results
-    7. **count** - limit the total number of tag groups returned to given count
+    7. **count** - limit the total number of tag topics returned to given count
     8. **order** - ASCENDING or DESCENDING.
 By default, it will be sorted in ascending order